CURENT/agvis/docs/source/getting_started/index.rst

     Working with conda?
     ^^^^^^^^^^^^^^^^^^^

-    AGVis is available on conda-forge and can be installed with Anaconda, Miniconda, and Mambaforge:
+    AGVis will come to conda-forge soon, stay tuned!

     ++++++++++++++++++++++